- Awards + Funding

 It is therefore very important that students and their supervisors reach agreement, in advance, on the principles under which the "ownership" of patent and license rights and the authorship of resultant publications will be decided.
 Because of the uncertainties intrinsic to research, it is often not possible to agree in advance on the rights to specific discoveries.

 There is very wide variation among the disciplines in the style and nature of supervision and in the degree of involvement of the supervisor(s) in the research.
-Therefore, it is not possible to provide further guidance that would be generally useful; some departments have their own policies in this area and students should consult the graduate program chair.
+Therefore, it is not possible to provide further guidance that would be generally useful; some academic units have their own policies in this area and students should consult the graduate program chair.